dev-academy-programme/orientation---Archived/expectations/README.md

 EDA is not a traditional school.
 - We require you to show up with [Integrity, Kindness and Effort](#show-up-with-integrity-kindness-and-effort)
-- We expect you to be here because you want to be here to become a web developer.
+- We expect you to be here because you want to be here to become a web developer
 - We expect you to take responsibility for your own learning, which includes:
   - Being open and honest about things you are finding difficult
   - Tracking your own progress